 You buy an annuity to receive periodic cash payments for a fixed period or for the rest of your life.
-Insurance companies sell annuity contracts that pay either a known fixed amount or offer variable payments based upon how you invest the annuity.
-The cash value of an annuity is the amount you would receive if you ended the annuity today.
+Insurance companies sell annuity contracts or policies that pay either a known fixed amount or offer variable payments based upon how the annuity in the policy is invested.
+The cash value of an annuity, on the other hand, is the amount you would receive if you ended the annuity today.

 A future annuity is one that begins to pay out after its accumulation period, while the present cash value of an annuity is the current value of these future payments.